 Jewish Spiritual Art

 Abigail’s art works can be viewed in the galleries of her works on the page of this website titled “ABIGAIL’S ART”, where they are divided into various categories and some, but not all, of them have been provided with brief written explanatory comments.
+You can also find her paintings in paypal casino no deposit.

 For those who wish to engage with the symbolism and underlying meanings of Abigail’s works at a deeper level, the present “JEWISH SPIRITUAL ART” page contains text that introduces viewers to the subject of Jewish spirituality that informs much of her work; and the next page, the “KABBALAH ART” page, provides a more detailed and specific explanation of the highly esoteric mystical concept of Kabbalah that is the focus of much of Abigail’s art.